StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/migrate_from_linux.md

    The output should be empty, as we have not created any buckets yet.

-   If the output is not empty, the automatic backup functionality has been enabled.
+   If the output isn't empty, the automatic backup functionality has been enabled.
 Disable the automatic backup functionality and configure MinIO as described above \(i.e. not as a gateway to AWS S3 or Azure Blob Storage and without any local storage\).

 5. Create the bucket that is used to store StackGraph buckets: